Root canals save teeth

 What are signs that you may need a root canal?
 There are four distinct stages that can be used to describe the health of the nerve of a tooth.
 These include normal healthy pulp, reversible pulpits, irreversible pulpits, and pulpal necrosis.
-Dr. Hopkinson and Dr. Sullivan use several testing methods to determine the health of the pulp (nerve) of the tooth.
+Dr. Hopkinson uses several testing methods to determine the health of the pulp (nerve) of the tooth.
 These include cold testing, heat testing, electronic pulp testing, and percussion testing.

 A normal healthy pulp (nerve) is usually found in a tooth with no cavities or previous large restorations.
 A diagnosis of reversible pulpits is made when a tooth has a cavity that has not yet reached the nerve.
 Signs of reversible pulpits include cold sensitivity that is brief and does not linger.
 A diagnosis of a normal healthy pulp or reversible pulpitis does not indicate that a tooth needs a root canal but rather points towards no treatment or possibly a filling.